billbuchanan/csn09112/week05_secretkey/labs/README.md

 p7zip -d hashcat-6.0.0.7z
 ```

-Then from your home folder, setup a link to Hashcat 6.0.0:
+Then, from your home folder, set up a link to Hashcat 6.0.0:

 ```
 ln -s hashcat-6.0.0/hashcat.bin  hashcat